da1pi2/Sentiment-Analysis/README.md

 ## License

 This project does not currently have a license.
-The original project from which this was derived is licensed under the MIT License.

 ## Acknowledgements